 - 2 TBSP heavy cream

-- 1 TBSP powdered sugar
+- powdered sugar

-Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.

 Start with the crust:

-Pour the crumbly crust mixture onto the parchment paper, then transfer the paper to the pan.
+- Pour the crumbly crust mixture into the parchment paper, and firmly press the crust into the bottom of the pan.

-Bake the crust for 12 - 15 minutes.
-The edges should start to brown.
+- Bake the crust for 12 - 15 minutes.
+The edges just should start to brown.

 While the crust bakes make the filling:

-Allow the bars to cool on a rack for 30 minutes, then cover and place in the fridge for at least 1 hour to chill.
+- Allow the bars to cool on a rack for 30 minutes, then cover and place in the fridge for at least 1 hour to chill.

-Dust the bars with powdered sugar.
+- Dust the bars with powdered sugar.